jwlin/android-retrofit-tutorial/README.md

         this.overview = overview;
     }

-    // ...getters for the above fields
+    // ...
+Getters for the above fields
 }
 ```